KyleN29/what-flix/README.md

 ## Deployment Details
 Our website is hosted at https://what-flix.onrender.com/.
-It may take a minute to load since Render stops the application when not in use for a long period of time Render automatically verifies our changes made to main and deploys them to the live application.
+It may take a minute to load since Render stops the application when not in use for a long period of time.
+Render automatically verifies our changes made to main and deploys them to the live application.
 ## Running locally